Alkane: Boiling point

 Under standard conditions, from CH4 to C4H10 alkanes are gaseous; from C5H12 to C17H36 they are liquids; and after C18H38 they are solids.
 As the boiling point of alkanes is primarily determined by weight, it should not be a surprise that the boiling point has an almost linear relationship with the size (molecular weight) of the molecule.
 As a rule of thumb, the boiling point rises 20–30 °C for each carbon added to the chain; this rule applies to other homologous series.

 A straight-chain alkane will have a boiling point higher than a branched-chain alkane due to the greater surface area in contact, and thus greater van der Waals forces, between adjacent molecules.
-For example, compare isobutane (2-methylpropane) and n-butane (butane), which boil at −12 and 0 °C, and 2,2-dimethylbutane and 2,3-dimethylbutane which boil at 50 and 58 °C, respectively.
+For example, compare isobutane (2-methylpropane) and n-butane, which boil at −12 and 0 °C, and 2,2-dimethylbutane and 2,3-dimethylbutane which boil at 50 and 58 °C, respectively.

 On the other hand, cycloalkanes tend to have higher boiling points than their linear counterparts due to the locked conformations of the molecules, which give a plane of intermolecular contact.

 Melting points

 The melting points of the alkanes follow a similar trend to boiling points for the same reason as outlined above.
 That is, (all other things being equal) the larger the molecule the higher the melting point.
-There is one significant difference between boiling points and melting points.
-Solids have a more rigid and fixed structure than liquids.
-This rigid structure requires energy to break down.
-Thus the better put together solid structures will require more energy to break apart.
-For alkanes, this can be seen from the graph above (i.e., the blue line).
-The odd-numbered alkanes have a lower trend in melting points than even-numbered alkanes.
-This is because even-numbered alkanes pack well in the solid phase, forming a well-organized structure which requires more energy to break apart.
-The odd-numbered alkanes pack less well and so the "looser"-organized solid packing structure requires less energy to break apart.
-For a visualization of the crystal structures see.
+However, alkanes' melting points follow a more complex pattern, due to variations in the properties of their solid crystals.

+One difference in crystal structure that even-numbered alkanes (from hexane onwards) tend to form denser-packed crystals compared to their odd-numbered neighbors.
+This causes them to have a greater enthalpy of fusion (amount of energy required to melt them), raising their melting point.
+A second difference in crystal structure is that even-numbered alkanes (from octane onwards) tend to form more rotationally ordered crystals compared to their odd-numbered neighbors.
+This causes them to have a greater entropy of fusion (increase in disorder from the solid to the liquid state), lowering their melting point.

+While these effects operate in opposing directions, the first effect tends to be slightly stronger, leading even-numbered alkanes to have slightly higher melting points than the average of their odd-numbered neighbors.

+This trend does not apply to methane, which has an unusually high melting point, higher than both ethane and propane.
+This is because it has a very low entropy of fusion, attributable to its high molecular symmetry and the rotational disorder in solid methane near its melting point (Methane I).

-The melting points of branched-chain alkanes can be either higher or lower than those of the corresponding straight-chain alkanes, again depending on the ability of the alkane in question to pack well in the solid phase.
+The melting points of branched-chain alkanes can be either higher or lower than those of the corresponding straight-chain alkanes, again depending on these two factors.
+More symmetric alkanes tend towards higher melting points, due to enthalpic effects when they form ordered crystals, and entropic effects when they form disordered crystals (e.g. neopentane).